Prag8855/aab/frontend/content/guides/pension-payments-refund.md

 - **The [[Deutsche Rentenversicherung]]**
     Call them, email <meinefrage@drv-bund.de>, or [book an appointment](https://www.deutsche-rentenversicherung.de/DRV/DE/Beratung-und-Kontakt/Beratung-suchen-und-buchen/beratung-suchen-und-buchen_node.html).
 I have called them many times and they always helped, but they only speak German.
 - **Pension refund services**
-    [Germany Pension Refund](/out/germany-pension-refund), [Pension Refund Germany](/out/pension-refund-germany) and [FundsBack](/out/fundsback) can request a refund for you.
+    [Pension Refund Germany](/out/pension-refund-germany) , [FundsBack](/out/fundsback) and [Germany Pension Refund](/out/germany-pension-refund) can request a refund for you.
 They speak English.
 They take care of everything, but they keep around 10% of your refund.

 {% include '_blocks/pensionRefundQuestion.html' %}